mikejac/node-red-contrib-google-smarthome/README.md

 5. Check if your service is reachable from the internet.
 Use a tool like https://reqbin.com to send a GET request to https://example.com:3001/check (using your domain name and port).
 It must answer with status 200 and the message "SUCCESS: Smart Home service is reachable!" as one of the first lines.
+#### Enable Local Fulfillment

+1. Open the project you created in the [Actions on Google console](https://console.actions.google.com/).
+2. Click `Develop` on the top of the page, then click `Actions` located in the hamburger menu on the top left.
+3. Upload [this Javascript file](/local-execution/app.js) for both Node and Chrome by clicking the `Upload Javascript files` button.
+4. Tick the `Support local query` checkbox.
+5. Add device scan configuration:
+  1. Click `+ New scan config`
+  2. Select `MDNS`
+  3. set mDNS service name to `_nodered-google._tcp.local`
+6. `Save` your changes.
+7. Either wait for 30 minutes, or restart your connected Google device.
+8. Restart Node Red.

+You can debug the setup by following [these instructions](https://developers.google.com/assistant/smarthome/develop/local#debugging_from_chrome)

 #### Setup Account linking